|

 stun guns, alcohol beverages, illegal

-drugs & paraphernalia, explosives, hand-held weapons, knives, chemical
+drugs & paraphernalia, explosives, hand-held weapons, knives with a blade 2.5" in length or greater, chemical

 irritants, and items prohibited by state and federal